The Science of Human Body Weight, Shape and Health

 Previous page: The Harms of Health at Every Size Paradigm

-1. Human and Animal Posture and Locomotion - (abstract) - Examples of feral (wild) children tell us that young humans who have been adopted by animals have adopted four-leg stances and many characteristics of an animal’s motor skills and behaviour.
-Young four-legged animals adopted by humans have never adopted a bipedal stance and they have never adopted any significant characteristic of humans’ motor skills and behaviour. ...
+Human and Animal Posture and Locomotion - (abstract) - Examples of feral (wild) children tell us that young humans who are animals have adopted four-leg stances and many characteristics of an animal’s motor skills and behaviour.
+Young four-legged animals adopted by humans have never adopted a bipedal stance nor any significant characteristic of humans’ motor skills and behaviour. ...
 (Read the full text of the research article.)

-1. Human Sense of Balance and Physical Activities - (abstract) -.
-Our body has weight because of the pull of gravity. ...
-Supporting (maintaining posture) and carrying our own body weight (walking, running, jumping) is a work against the pull of gravity. ...
+Human Sense of Balance and Physical Activities - (abstract) -.
+Our body weights because of the pull of gravity. ...
+Supporting (maintaining posture) and carrying our body weight (walking, running, jumping) is a work against the pull of gravity. ...
 The only way to acquire, maintain and improve the sense of balance is to be involved in specific physical activities. ...
 (Read the full text of the research article.)

-1. Neurological Effects of Jumping on a Trampoline and the Effects it has on Postural Control and Locomotor Skills - (abstract) - In an urban and rural living environment, and also in a classic playground, any careless movement or any attempt to make a movement like a jump above our own physical ability will result in slightly or severe pain and occasionally will result in bumps and bruises. ...
+Neurological Effects of Jumping on a Trampoline and the Effects it Has on Postural Control and Locomotor Skills - (abstract) - In an urban and rural living environment, and also in a classic playground, any careless movement or any attempt to make a movement like a jump above our physical ability will result in slightly or severe pain and occasionally will result in bumps and bruises. ...
 In an inflatable castle, children can walk, run and jump without any concerns of danger. ...
-On the one side, they master the jumping and landing skills on a rebounding and shock absorbing ground that has nothing in common with the real living environment.
-On the other side, it hinders the children’s ability to acquire a sense of danger and alertness. ...
+On the one side, they master the jumping and landing skills on rebounding and shock-absorbing ground that has nothing in common with the everyday real living environment.
+Conversely, it hinders the children’s ability to acquire a sense of danger and alertness. ...
 (Read the full text of the research article.)

-1. Adverse Effects of Trampoline and Bouncy Castle Exercises on Children's Development of Thinking and Social Skills - (abstract) - ...
+Adverse Effects of Trampoline and Bouncy Castle Exercises on Children's Development of Thinking and Social Skills - (abstract) - ...
 Around three decades ago in the developed world, bouncy castles and other inflatable structures were introduced for recreation purposes mainly used by children at young ages.
-Inflatable structures like a bouncy castle, inflatable slides, obstacle courses, etc. are frequently used for children’s play during birthday parties, school and church festivals, community fan days, etc. ...
-Due to the huge popularity of inflatable structures like bouncy castles and the huge popularity of trampolines today in the developed world, children almost do not play traditional children’s games. ...
+Inflatable structures like bouncy castles, inflatable slides, obstacle courses, etc., are frequently used for children’s play during birthday parties, school and church festivals, community fan days, etc. ...
+Due to the massive popularity of inflatable structures like bouncy castles and trampolines today in the developed world, children almost do not play traditional children’s games. ...
 (Read the full text of the research article.)

-1. Temporary Movement/Motion Disorders and Temporary Neurological Disorders - (abstract) - Medication-induced movement disorder, like antipsychotic medication-induced movement disorder, is temporary.
-As the body gets rid of the medication, the movement disorder will disappear.
+Temporary Movement/Motion Disorders and Temporary Neurological Disorders - (abstract) - Medication-induced movement disorder, like antipsychotic medication-induced movement disorder, is temporary.
+The movement disorder will disappear as the body gets rid of the medication.
 Prolonged use of antipsychotics causes prolonged movement disorder.
 Prolonged movement disorder leads to persistent movement disorders, even if antipsychotics are not used. ...
 Physically induced movement disorders (voluntary movement disorders) like exercises on a stationary bike, treadmill, trampoline, bouncy castle and other inflatable structures are examples of temporary movement disorders.
-Temporary movement disorders persist as long as the physical activity on a stationary bike, treadmill, trampoline, bouncy castle and other inflatable structures lasts.
+Temporary movement disorders persist as long as the physical activity on a stationary bike, treadmill, trampoline, bouncy castle or other inflatable structures lasts.
 Prolonged use of stationary bikes, treadmills, trampolines, bouncy castles and other inflatable structures may lead to permanent movement disorders. ...
 (Read the full text of the research article.)

-1. Motion Sickness (sea, car, train, and aeroplane sickness) and Space Sickness - (abstract) - Travelling on the ship on rough seas, we frequently experience a slow rise (as a wave lifts the boat) and a slow fall (the wave causes the boat to fall).
-In the moment of slow lift up, the human body experience gravity forces greater than 1G (hyper-gravity).
+Motion Sickness (sea, car, train, and aeroplane sickness) and Space Sickness - (abstract) - Travelling on a ship on rough seas, we frequently experience a slow rise (as a wave lifts the boat) and a slow fall (the wave causes the boat to fall).
+In the moment of slow lift-up, the human body experiences gravity forces greater than 1G (hyper-gravity).
 In the moment of slow fall, it is exposed to a strength of gravity forces less than 1G (microgravity - less than 1Gg but greater than 0G). ...
 (Read the full text of the research article.)

 The research articles above are part of the book "Locomotor Skills and Postural Control Weight Loss Exercises" with the subtitle "Ancient Greek and New Calisthenics - Beauty and Strength Exercises". ...
 Click here to preview this book.
 Please note!
 The link will redirect you to my Author page on Amazon KDP.